andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 ![A CloudWatch log showing the details of retry failures](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-callback-retry-log.png?raw=true)

-I could see that the Lambda function is being invoked as the result of an EventBridge rule, but the step function to be restarted has already finished due to the task timeout.
+I could see that the Lambda function is being invoked as the result of an EventBridge rule.
+The Lambda function is then trying to restart the step function, but the step function to be restarted has already finished due to the task timeout.
+The result is an error, which then causes EventBridge to retry.

 ## The solution

-The solution to the timeouts was quite simply to double the memory of the Lambda functions to 256mb and double the timeout to 6 seconds.
+The solution to the timeouts was quite simply to double the memory of the highlighted Lambda functions to 256mb and double the timeout to 6 seconds.
 With these changes in place and deployed, the unit test ran successfully and the resulting service map reflect the clean run.

 ![A service map showing no errors](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-map.png?raw=true)

-This clearly shows how EventBridge is at the heart of our application.
+This service map clearly shows how EventBridge is at the heart of our application.
 When I selected a successful trace, I could see all the relevant logs in one place.

 ![A CloudWatch log showing all log entries for the X-Ray trace](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/adventures-with-xray-part-2/test-success-log.png?raw=true)